PUM14-GutenTag/GutenTag/README.md

 ### Starting in production mode

-Set your database configuration in the /.env.prod file.
+Set your database configuration and JWT_SECRET_KEY in the /.env.prod file.
+The secret should be a long, random string with no special characters.

-Set your serve hostname in the /.env/ file.
+Set your server hostname in the /.env/ file.

-Set the JWT_SECRET_KEY variable in /backend/api/**init**.py.
-This should be a long, random string with no special characters.

 **Launch Docker Desktop**.
 Then open the root directory in the terminal and run